Parents & Students

 Why did Congress enact a state administered and operated Migrant Education Program in 1966?

 Migrant children had a high incidence of mobility.

 Migrant children were viewed by school districts as non-resident children and as such, not the district’s responsibility

 The regular school year (180 days) and its fixed curricula did not accommodate short spans of instruction.

 There was no continuity of instruction from district to district, much less state to state.

 In light of student mobility, maximum flexibility for shifting funds so that the money would follow the students was desired in determining the entitlement entity (i.e., SEA versus LEA).

 Children of migrant workers miss school out of economic necessity—they must work alongside their parents to help the family survive.
 Sometimes, older migrant children miss school to take care of younger children—to free both parents to work in the fields.
 Sometimes, migrant children miss school because of the frequent moves made by the family to obtain work.

 These educational interruptions in combination with low household income, cultural and language barriers, social and community isolation, and various health-related problems, inhibit the ability of migrant children to do well in school.

 Criteria for determining student eligibility for migrant education programs are detailed in the Identification & Recruitment Manual.
-The information is taken from Section 1309 of NCLB and the Draft Title I-C Non-Regulatory Guidance.
+The information is taken from Section 1309 of ESEA/ESSA and the Draft Title I-C Non-Regulatory Guidance.